-- 1. To contribute to the delivery of high quality, research-informed teaching and assessment in relation to your specific subject and within the broader area covered by your department and disciplinary field; - 2.
+- 1. To contribute to the delivery of high quality, research-informed teaching and assessment in relation to your specific subject and within the broader area covered by your department and disciplinary field including teaching on our new MSc in Health Data Science; - 2.
 To contribute to the improvement of the quality of the School's education, by participating in the development of new and updated learning and teaching materials or approaches.